alanng0000/Doc/Doc/Execute/ExecuteSystem/a.md

-Execute System executes compute commands to do effects.
+Execute System executes compute commands to do computation.

-Effects that can be done by Execute System is built in Execute System.
+Execute System has predefined kinds of compute commands to do any computation.